sts10/sts10.github.io/_posts/2018-11-02-eyeoh-rust-library.markdown

 ## A more concise version of the `ensure` function

-With a lot of help from Sergey Bugaev, who answered a lot of questions for me, I ended up with a function called `ensure` that I'm pretty proud of.
+With a lot of help from [Sergey Bugaev](https://mastodon.technology/@bugaevc), who answered a lot of questions for me (and ended up basically writing some early drafts of the function), I ended up with a function called `ensure` that I'm pretty proud of.
 From the README:

 > `ensure` attempts to parse the user's input into the type that you're calling to (in the example below, that `f64`).
 If the user's input can't be parsed into the assigned type, the function will loop and ask the user to try again, displaying the string (`str`) that is passed to ensure.